Teaching English in Singapore

 We browsed the halls, restraining ourselves from buying either bowls of laksa (a Malay curried soup) or Japanese udon until we had seen all the choices.
 We made mental notes to try the phad thai and mushroom briyani later in the week, and were relieved to see pasta and pizza stalls in case we ever craved Western food.
 The food was cheap, so I could choose almost anything without feeling guilty.
 I settled on a big glass of fresh orange juice ($0.90 US) and a bowl of rice vemicelli in a salty broth with mushrooms and fresh herbs ($1.75 US).

-Introductions to the Natives
+Introductions to the Locals

 As I met cab drivers, shop owners, and other Singaporeans during the next few days, I found that many were surprised to find that I was a teacher since most western ex-pats come to Singapore to work for corporations.